karelkubicek/karelkubicek.github.io/_posts/2021-10-05-cookieblock.md

 We address this issue by giving users the power to protect their privacy.
 We develop a browser extension, called CookieBlock, that uses machine learning to enforce GDPR cookie consent at the client.
 It automatically categorizes cookies by usage purpose using only the information provided in the cookie itself.
 At a mean validation accuracy of 84.4%, our model attains a prediction quality competitive with expert knowledge in the field.
 Additionally, our approach differs from prior work by not relying on the cooperation of websites themselves.
 We empirically evaluate CookieBlock on a set of 100 randomly sampled websites, on which it filters roughly 90% of the privacy-invasive cookies without significantly impairing website functionality."
 authors: Dino Bollinger, Karel Kubicek, Carlos Cotrini, David Basin
-publisher: To appear in The 31st USENIX Security Symposium (UsenixSec'2022), USENIX, 2022.
+publisher: 31st USENIX Security Symposium (UsenixSec'2022), USENIX, 2022.
 categories: cookies CMP GDPR privacy
 keywords: cookies, CMP, GDPR, privacy
 ---